 ‘Youth Frontiers is an early intervention youth mentoring program.
 The program will support girls aged 10-17 years who are AT RISK or have been in contact with the justice and child protection systems.
 Examples of factors considered “at risk” and hence eligible for a referral includes – disengagement from school; school suspension/expulsion; family domestic violence; gang affiliations; family involvement in crime; trauma; run in with police; etc.

 Mentees participating in the program will be matched with trained mentors based on their personality, shared interests, and cultural background.
-Mentees will meet up with their mentor weekly for up to one year, where they will engage in one-on-one, or group mentoring aimed to build life skills and character.
+Mentees will meet up with their mentor weekly for up to one year, where they will engage in 1-on-1 or group mentoring to provide positive role modeling that will build life skills and character.

 For more information, please contact us via email or phone.

 Know a young woman who would benefit from mentoring?
 Refer them to get the support they need

 Want some guidance and support?
 Sign up today and pick a mentor with similar interests who can help you.